How To Use Massage Gun Attachments

 Other than what we have mentioned so far, these tips will go a long way in ensuring you don’t miss a step with massage gun attachments:

-1. Read the User Manual: Top brands like Ekrin Athletics and Bob and Brad include useful manuals with details on how to use the attachments.
+1. Read the User Manual: Top brands like Ekrin Athletics and Bob and Brad include useful manuals detailing how to use the attachments.
 Therabody has important attachment information on its website.
 They also have videos here that show how to use different attachments.
 The Therabody app also allows you to view different routines on your phone.

-2. Duration and Intensity: Generally, you should have a single session that lasts between 2 and 5 minutes.
+2. Duration and Intensity: Generally, you should have a session lasting between 2 and 5 minutes.
 However, do not hover your massage gun over a single spot for more than 15-30 seconds during the session.
 For intensity and pressure, start slow and gradually increase it as needed.
 Stop when you feel any abnormal pain.
 Don’t over-target any muscle, or you risk injury.

-3. Combining different attachments: You can feel your way through different attachments as you massage.
-There are no rules written in stone here as long as you have a great session.
-Try and find a combo that feels best for you.
+3. Combining different attachments: You can feel through different attachments as you massage.
+No rules are written in stone here as long as you have a great session.
+Try to find a combo that feels best for you.

 Frequently Asked Questions (FAQ)